 - Don't use "big" words unless you are sure you're using them properly.

 - Try to proofread with some distance, i.e. from the stance of one who does not know you.
 What impression do you get from what you read?
 Have you satisfactorily covered motivation and medical interest, reflected your personal values and long-term goals, demonstrated leadership, etc.

-Sample Essays: Two good essays are included in "Supp #2: Two Good Essays From the Past" (must be picked up from the Premed Office).
+Sample Essays: Several good essays are included in "Supp #2: Good Essays From the Past" (must be picked up from the Premed Office).
 They are provided as samples only.
 If you merely change names and rearrange one of those essays, it is plagiarism (a form of cheating) which will immediately cause your application to be rejected because the U.S. does not need dishonest physicians.
 Finally, please note that the persons who read and critique essays in XU's Premedical Office have also read those sample essays.
 Therefore, they will know immediately if you plagiarize AND will tell you in blunt words that you have done so.
 The moral: Dishonesty is not only wrong BUT it can endanger your chance for a career in medicine.
 Therefore, don't do it!!!

 Additional Resources for Essay Help: In addition to referring to the sample essays provided by the Premedical Office, extensive information on writing personal statements for medical, dental, etc. school are available by searching the internet.
 The most extensive and reliable information can be found on college or university websites (".edu" in the URL).
 Be wary of sites that you have to pay to join or that claim they can write your personal statement for you.
 Remember, it's YOUR personal statement.
 Plagiarism and dishonesty do nothing to prove your integrity as a future professional.